ibm-cloud-docs/codeengine/plan-build.md

 If you are uncertain about which size to chose, consider starting with `small` or `medium`.
 If the build fails due to lack of memory or disk space, or is not fast enough, then switch to larger sizes.
 {: tip}

+## Choose your container image registry
+{: #build-registry}

+After your container image is built, store it in a container image repository.
+A container image registry, or registry, is a repository for your container images.
+For example, Docker Hub and {{site.data.keyword.registryfull_notm}} are container image registries.
+A container image registry can be public or private.
+With {{site.data.keyword.codeengineshort}}, you can [add access to your private container image registries]({[url]plan-image).

+## Next steps
+When your planning is complete, [build your container image]({[url]build-image).